stevemarcel/powerUp/README.md

 # powerUp
- A websiteUI  template for an electrical business.
+ A website UI template for an electrical business.